ThomasBrace/Ubersicht-Spotify-widget/README.md

 Ubersicht-Spotify-widget
 ==========================

-Ubersicht displays current track playing in spotify on your desktop.
+Ubersicht displays the current track playing in spotify on your desktop.

 Link to Ubersicht http://tracesof.net/uebersicht/#comment-1445259628